Wind Outage Mindset for Farm and Home Backup Across the Upper Midwest

 Farm families might list well, freezer, barn ventilation, and a few lights.
 Suburban homes might list sump, heat plant, refrigerator, and modem path.
 Write them in order, not as a paragraph.
 That list becomes the spine of any priority conversation and it helps techs test the right breakers during a service visit.

 Trimming is not our job, yet outages often arrive through branches.
-If you deferred tree work because winter was cold, April wind is the bill collector.
+If you deferred tree work because winter was cold, April wind is the reminder.
 Walk the service drop after each event, from a safe distance, and photograph anything leaning on wires.
 Call your utility for line contact.
 Call us when you want generator or transfer gear inspected after repeated blips.

 Keep fuel and exercise honest before May